pliegl/we16-bid-board/README.md

 ## Backend

-The [node.js](https://nodejs.org/) server backend exposes REST interface, which students may use to push auction results to the server.
+The [node.js](https://nodejs.org/) server backend exposes a REST interface, which students may use to push auction results to the server.
 [Click here for further details](server).

 ## Frontend